for grades 6-8

 What is Confirmation?

-Confirmation is a year-long period of discipleship where we help our youth take ownership of their faith by teaching them about our church, our beliefs, Christianity in general, and ways that they can serve their congregation and community.
-Classes will begin in October, and the last day to sign-up is September 18th.
+Confirmation is a year-long period of discipleship where we help our youth take ownership of their faith.
+During this time, our students will learn about God, the church, our beliefs, and ways they can put their faith into action.
+Classes will begin in October and last through April.

-Traditionally, Confirmation is a class held every other year for 7th and 8th graders.
+Traditionally, Confirmation is a class held every other year for 6th - 8th graders.
 Older youth who have not been through confirmation are welcome to join as well.

-At the end of the year, our students will have the option of being confirmed and joining the church.
+At the end of our time together, each young person will be able to make the personal decision to accept Christ and move into full membership in the church.
 Most groups find it to be a fulfilling, exciting and fun year – we do our best to make it that way!

 Confirmation does require commitment.